fanaimi/unity-ar-xmas/README.md

 	* remove Vulcan from under Other Settings > Graphics APIs (keep OpenGLES3)
 		* ARCore does not support Vulcan yet
 	* under Other Settings > Identification > set MINIMUM API LEVEL as 	API LEVEL 24

 * include XR Interaction Toolkit
 * select BOTH NEW and Old input managers in project settings > player => other settings > ACTIVE INPUT HANDLING

+## PROBELM WITH BLACK SCREEN / NO BG
+* in the project panel at the bottom: Assets > Settings => select ForwardRenderer
+* in the inspector => Renderer Features > click on Add Renderer Feature
+* select New AR Background Renderer Feature

 ## SETTING UP PROJECT
 * in Hierarchy > new > XR > AR Session